sewatu999/trucker-knows/feedback.md

 ### Areas for Growth:

 -   There is commented out, non-functional code in the `script.js` file.
-Next time remove any non-functional code before turning in a project.
+Remove any non-functional code before turning in a project.

 ## Technical Requirements - Incomplete